joelouthan/theologic.us/content/posts/home-devos-mark/home-devos-mark8-22-26.md

 ---
-title: "📺 Home Devotions: Mark 8:22–26 Jesus Opens Our Eyes So That We Would See God"
+title: "Home Devotions: Mark 8:22–26 Jesus Opens Our Eyes So That We Would See God"
 author: Joseph Louthan
 publishDate: 2021-12-06T06:00:00-06:00
 categories: